 A Galton-Watson tree with birth distribution $\mu$ is a random tree obtained recursively as follows: starting from the root, the number of children of any node is generated independently according to $\mu$.
-In light of \cite{bhat_adke_1981}, the log-likelihood of $T$ observed until generation $h$ is given by
+In light of \cite{bhat_adke_1981}, the log-likelihood of such a tree $T$ observed until generation $h$ is given by

-where $\mathcal{D}(v)$ denotes the depth of node $v$, i.e., the length of the path from the root to $v$, and $\mathcal{C}(v)$ stands for the set of children of $v$.
-When the mean value $\mean{\mu}$ of the birth distribution $\mu$ is smaller than $1$, the model is said subcritical and the number of vertices of $T$ as well as its expectation are finite, i.e., the genealogy associated to $T$ extincts.
+where $\mathcal{D}(v)$ denotes the depth of node $v$, i.e. the length of the path from the root to $v$, and $\mathcal{C}(v)$ stands for the set of children of $v$.
+When the mean value $\mean{\mu}$ of the birth distribution $\mu$ is smaller than $1$, the model is said to be subcritical and the number of vertices of $T$ as well as its expectation are finite, i.e. the genealogy associated to $T$ becomes extinct.
 If a subcritical Galton-Watson model is conditioned to survive until (at least) generation $h$, the structure of the induced trees is changed according to Kesten's theorem \cite{abraham2014,kesten1986subdiffusive}.
 Indeed, the conditional distribution converges, when $h$ tends to infinity, towards the distribution of Kesten's tree defined as follows.
-Kesten's tree is a $2$-type Galton-Watson tree which nodes can be normal or special such that: \begin{itemize} \item The birth distribution of normal nodes is $\mu$, while the one of special nodes $\nu$ is biased as,
+Kesten's tree is a two-type Galton-Watson tree in which nodes can be normal or special such that: \begin{itemize} \item The birth distribution of normal nodes is $\mu$, while the one of special nodes $\nu$ is biased as,

 As for Galton-Watson trees, the numbers of children are generated independently. \item All the children of a normal node are normal.
 Exactly one child of the children of a special node (picked at random) is special. \end{itemize} It should be noted that the set of children of a special node is non-empty since $\nu(0)=0$.
 Consequently, Kesten's tree consists in an infinite spine composed of special nodes, to which subcritical Galton-Watson trees of normal nodes (with birth distribution $\mu$) are attached.
 Following the reasoning presented in \cite{bhat_adke_1981} together with the form of the special birth distribution \eqref{eq:bias:kesten}, the log-likelihood of Kesten's tree is given by